-All donations to the Children’s Education Fund will be MATCHED this Holiday Season!
+All donations to the Children’s Education Fund will be MATCHED this Spring Season!
 Donate Today

 DFN began in 2002 in response to the plea of Dalit leaders: "Educate our children!"
 Today a freedom movement is advancing all over India through Dalit Education Centers, where Dalit children learn English and are taught the values of freedom, equality and human dignity.
 Learn more.